 A company orders ten packages of coffee beans from its supplier with delivery date X, total price Z and logs this into the ERP system.
 Shortly afterward, the order confirmation (OC) flutters in.
 Now the OC is checked and compared with the order in the ERP system – oh, what a shock – the OC says “ten packs of ground coffee, delivery date Y, total price V”, which causes problems, not only because the freshly ground coffee simply tastes better, but logically also because the data in the OC does not match that in the order.
 Admittedly, this example is banal.
 However, the difference is not much different even with x-times more complex order confirmations, as long as such discrepancies in data between the OC and the order have to be laboriously reconciled manually in the ERP system.
 What the company needs is automated checking and matching of order confirmations with purchase orders, in other words: automated verification.

 Do the items listed actually correspond to what was previously ordered?
 With this concern, the order confirmation provides clarity

-Getting rid of monotonous activities
+Getting rid of monotonous activities thanks to automated verification.

 First of all, it is not a question of completely replacing humans, but rather of freeing them from monotonous tasks, such as manually comparing the order confirmation with the order in the ERP system, and only allowing them to interact in the event of errors.
 To ensure that this human intervention remains as minimal as possible and is limited to real discrepancies, the first step is to extract all relevant data from the order confirmations accurately.